wang-bin/QtAV/README.md

 #### How To Write a Player

-Wrtie a media player using QtAV quite easy.
+Write a media player using QtAV is quite easy.

     GLWidgetRenderer2 renderer;
-    renderer.s
+    renderer.show();
     AVPlayer player;
     player.setRenderer(&renderer);
     player.play("test.avi");